nextauthjs/next-auth/README.md

 The only things you will probably need to configure are your site name (e.g. 'http://www.example.com'), which should be set explicitly for security reasons, a list of authentication services (Twitter, Facebook, Google, etc) and a database adapter.

-An "*Adapter*" in NextAuth is the thing that connects your application to whatever system you want to use to store data for user accounts, sessions, etc. NextAuth comes with a default adapter that uses [TypeORM](https://typeorm.io/) so that it can be be used with many different databases without any configuration, you simply add the database driver you want to use to your project and tell NextAuth to use it.
+An "*Adapter*" in NextAuth is the thing that connects your application to whatever system you want to use to store data for user accounts, sessions, etc.

+NextAuth comes with a default adapter that uses [TypeORM](https://typeorm.io/) so that it can be be used with many different databases without any configuration, you simply add the database driver you want to use to your project and tell NextAuth to use it.

 ### Simple Example

-To use SQLite in memory database (useful for development and testing, and to check everything is working):
+This is an example of how to use an SQLite in memory database, which can be useful for development and testing, and to check everything is working:

 1. Install the database driver as a dependancy in the usual way - e.g. `npm i sqlite3`
 2. Pass a *TypeORM* configuration object when calling `NextAuth()` in your API route.